liquidnitrogen2227/liquidnitrogen2227/README.md

 - 👋 Hi, I’m @liquidnitrogen2227
-- 👀 I’m interested in coding, web dev and Iot
+- 👀 I’m interested in coding, web dev, AI/ML and Iot
-- 🌱 I’m currently learning web dev
+- 🌱 I’m currently learning cloud dev.
 - 💞️ I’m looking to collaborate on multiple topics
-- 📫 Reach me on instagram with @liq_n2_2227
+- 📫 Reach me on mail with venkatasaipranav2227@gmail.com

 <!---
 liquidnitrogen2227/liquidnitrogen2227 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.